Parneet-Sandhu/Virtual-Try-On/README.md

 Press 'q' to exit the program.

 ## How It Works
-- **Face Landmark Detection:** The program uses Mediapipe’s FaceMesh solution to detect face landmarks, particularly the eyes, to position the virtual accessory.
+- **Face Landmark Detection**: The program uses Mediapipe’s FaceMesh solution to detect face landmarks, particularly the eyes, to position the virtual accessory.
-- **Hand Landmark Detection:** The program uses Mediapipe’s Hands solution to track the user's hand movements.
+- **Hand Landmark Detection**: The program uses Mediapipe’s Hands solution to track the user's hand movements.
 The right hand controls brightness, and the left hand triggers screenshots with a thumbs-up gesture.
-- **Accessory Placement:** The accessory image is resized based on the distance between the user's eyes and overlaid on the webcam feed.
+- **Accessory Placement**: The accessory image is resized based on the distance between the user's eyes and overlaid on the webcam feed.
 Transparency is respected using the alpha channel of the accessory image.
-- **Brightness Control:** The right hand’s thumb and index finger distance is used to control the brightness of the video feed in real time.
+- **Brightness Control**:The right hand’s thumb and index finger distance is used to control the brightness of the video feed in real time.
-- **Screenshot Functionality:** When the left hand forms a thumbs-up gesture, a screenshot is taken and saved with a timestamped filename.
+- **Screenshot Functionality**: When the left hand forms a thumbs-up gesture, a screenshot is taken and saved with a timestamped filename.

-## Working:
+## Working Demo:
 ![Screenshot 2024-11-13 145056](https://github.com/user-attachments/assets/a80a3e75-7551-467d-a8a6-7828167a8710)

 ## License